-You can add corn to your salads and soups, grill or boil fresh corn on the cob, use it in your pizza, salsa and risotto.
+You can add corn to your salads and soups, grill or boil fresh corn on the cob, use it in your pizza, salsa, and risotto.
 I also love adding corn to my vegetable smoothie.

-If you don’t like the taste of the corn, a healthy vegetable smoothie is a great option for you.
+If you don’t like the taste of corn, a healthy vegetable smoothie is a great option for you.
 You will enjoy a tasty drink while reaping all its health benefits.
-To increase the absorption of the eye-friendly pigments found in a yellow corn, consider eating corn with some dietary fat such as salmon, olive oil, or walnuts.
+To increase the absorption of the eye-friendly pigments found in yellow corn, consider eating corn with some dietary fat such as salmon, olive oil, or walnuts.